 Suited for Re-Roofing Over Asphalt Shingles

-Most roofing projects are re-roofing or replacing the old roof on an already existing home or building.
-Choosing not to tear off the old roof, which is often an asphalt shingle roof, is both an economical choice and a more environmentally-friendly decision.
+Most roofing projects are re-roofing or replacing the old roof on an existing home or building.
+Choosing not to tear off the old roof, which is often an asphalt shingle roof, is both economical and more environmentally friendly.
 In addition to avoiding the cost of a roof tear-off, you’re also ensuring the asphalt shingle roof doesn’t end up improperly disposed of in a landfill.
 Stamped metal shingles make good re-roofing materials because they have deep grooves that keep the panels up off the roof deck to create an airspace between the old asphalt shingles and the new metal shingles.
-This airspace allows for forgiveness regarding how even the new roof will be, especially if the old shingles are cuffed, curled, cracked, etc.
+This airspace allows forgiveness for how even the new roof will be, especially if the old shingles are cuffed, curled, cracked, etc.

 Allows For Clean & Simple Flashings